cbworden/shake-doc/products.rst

 ShakeCast System
 ^^^^^^^^^^^^^^^^^^^^^^^^
-ShakeCast delivers user-specified ShakeMap products to the user’s machine(s), and runs fragility-based damage (or inspection priority) calculations for specific portfolios.
+ShakeCast delivers user-specified ShakeMap products to the user’s local or virtual system(s), and runs fragility-based damage (or inspection priority) calculations for specific portfolios.
 More advanced features of ShakeCast include a complete suite of damage estimation and mapping tools, coupled with sophisticated tools to notify